Conjectures P1-P15 for Coxeter groups with complete graph: Introduction

 The main strategy of this paper is using decreasing induction on $ N $ to prove P1-P11, P13-P15 for $ W_{\geq N} $ and $ W_{\geq N}=\Omega_{\geq N} $.
 It holds for $ N $ large enough, since $ W_{\geq N}=\Omega_{\geq N}=\emptyset $ by the boundedness conjecture which has been proved in \cite{xi2012afunction}.
 We deal with P12 alone.
 It is worth mentioning that general facts in section \ref{sec:general} play an important role in our proof, and Lemma \ref{lem:compute} can be used to compute $ \af $-values.

-Since the boundedness conjecture has been proved for Coxeter groups of rank 3 (\cite{zhou,gao2016rank3}), Gao and the author are trying to prove P1-P15 for hyperbolic Coxeter groups of rank 3 based on ideas of this paper.
+Recently, Gao and the author have proved P1-P15 for hyperbolic Coxeter groups of rank 3 based on ideas of this paper.
 In this case, the counterpart of Lemma \ref{lem:shiyang} becomes complicated.
-The case of the lowest two-sided cell has been worked out in a recent work \cite{gao2019lowest} by Gao.